sepp89117/GoPro_Web_RC/README.md

 7. Now you can add more cameras (step 4.) or control the connected cameras.

 # TODO
-- Check if it works with multiple cameras and with how many
+- Check how many cameras it works with at the same time. (currently two cameras tested simultaneously)
 - Check which cameras it works with and which don't
 - Get all model IDs of known GoPro cameras and assign them the model designation.